 How to Organize a Pantry by Using What You Have

 I got really creative with the top shelf by putting items in glass containers with labels, as well as by using canisters I already had.
 The canisters and the spice rack were sitting on my countertop, taking up valuable work space.
 Because I organized and stored things so efficiently, I was able to move these into the pantry.
 Now I have more counter space to work on meals!

 These containers have an excellent seal and will keep items really fresh.

 Having some kind of spice rack is a must because the small jars get lost and tip over.
 One convenient, organized rack is easily accessible and helps me keep track of what spices I have.

 How to Organize a Pantry with Bulk Items

 Because I have kids, I do buy things in bulk.
 I left the very top of the shelf empty for my “bulk” storage section.
 These are items I do not access everyday.
 The nice thing about having a basket is that I can easily pull it down when I do need the food.
 Pulling one thing off of a high shelf can cause a avalanche of food items if you’re not careful.

 I love how it looks.
 I love how it functions.
 I love the organization.
 This is exactly what I needed to kick start my quest to organize my home!

-Taking the time to set up functional storage space, labeling things, and making sure everything fits in the best way possible — these are all simple steps you can take to organize your home and ease the stress.
+Taking the time to set up functional storage space, labeling things, and making sure everything fits in the best way possible are all simple steps on this list of how to organize your pantry and ease the stress.
 We all have busy lives, so having items be easily accessible and ready when you need them is just one small step you can take in simplifying your life.